A Graph Laplacian Eigenvector-based Pre-training Method for Graph Neural Networks: Introduction

 Our main contributions are as follows:

-\begin{enumerate} \item We introduce Laplacian eigenvector-learning as a structure-based pre-training task for GNNs. \item We introduce a global MLP head that enables long-range interaction between vertices within the graph, improving the effectiveness of eigenvector-based pre-training. \item We demonstrate that our pre-training framework provides performance improvements over baseline models on various structure-based downstream applications. \end{enumerate}
+\begin{enumerate}[leftmargin=*,left=0pt..1em,topsep=0pt,itemsep=0pt] \item We propose LELM, a Laplacian eigenvector-based pre-training module for GNNs and GFMs. \item We introduce a novel MLP head that enables GNNs to capture large-scale structure.
+Furthermore, we propose a set of augmented node features based on the graph diffusion operator. \item We empirically demonstrate that LELM provides performance improvements over baseline models. \end{enumerate}